true-myth/true-myth/README.md

 ES6-style module import, whether working in Node or using something like Webpack or Ember CLI for bundling.

+Moreover, type defs are provided for both in each of the specific formats (as you can see in the listing above), so you can reference them directly if you need to.

 ## Roadmap

 Before this hits 1.0, I will do: